 Description

-Three concrete totem sculptures.
-1966 by William Mitchell for the forecourt of the contemporary Allerton Building, by Halliday Meecham for Salford Technical College now University of Salford.
+The three concrete totem sculptures were created in 1966 by William Mitchell for the forecourt of the Allerton Building, designed by Halliday Meecham for Salford Technical College, now the University of Salford.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.